-The MA in Sustainable Energy (online) program includes two in-person residencies in Washington DC, offering students an excellent opportunity to connect with peers.
+The MA in Sustainable Energy (online) program includes two required in-person residencies in Washington DC, which is the leading city in the US for domestic and international energy policy.

 The first week-long residency gives students the resources needed to begin conceptualizing and conducting research for the capstone project.
 The second residency includes the MA in Sustainable Energy capstone presentation and the Johns Hopkins SAIS commencement ceremony, where students will participate with the school’s entire graduating class.